 After we got back to the house, we counted the acorns (math), sorted them into ‘big’ and small’ (math), and wrote the word ‘acorn’ on the ‘Aa’ page of my son’s alphabet book (language/literacy).
 Then, we read a book about Autumn and leaves falling that my son remembered had an acorn in it (language/literacy).
 After, we colored these tree template coloring sheets.
 They are easy to adapt to any season.

 When all was said and done, we had spent over an hour on a focused theme that targeted multiple subjects for toddlers and preschoolers.
 I LOVE activities that provide me with so many teachable moments!
+Before you head to the playground next time, print out this free printable scavenger hunt.
+It will add a layer of learning and fun to the kids’ outdoor playtime.

 Explore the playground, and visit it regularly.
 You can use apps like Yelp to locate all the playgrounds in your area and try a new one each week.
 These are the best free and cheap kids activities of the outdoor variety.